Stay in the Loop

 Chris Davis, creator of One-Man Nutcracker, now a December Philly tradition, branches out with the premiere of his new and much more personal solo show, The 40-Year-Old Ballerino, in this year’s Fringe.
 By his own admission, “a guy talking and doing ballet” might not seem like a hot ticket.
 But Fringe-goers should hurry to get theirs.

 Davis, the Philly-based creator/performer of The Presented, One-Man Apocalypse Now, and many others, has toured his work internationally.
 Now, he tells the story of how he replaced his “bad” addictions with an unexpected “good” one: ballet.
-He emerged from a haze of weed and Modern Family marathons to follow his now-ex girlfriend, a dancer, into the studio, and something stuck: he now needs ballet class the way he used to need other more frowned-upon fixes.
+He emerged from a haze of weed and Modern Family marathons to follow his now-ex-girlfriend, a dancer, into the studio, and something stuck: he now needs ballet class the way he used to need other more frowned-upon fixes.

-Today, he practices at Amy Novinksi Ballet Studio in South Philly’s BOK Building, which provides Ballerino’s setting: light-gray Marley floor between a wall of mirrors on one side and sixth-floor windows showing the sparkling nighttime city on the other.
+Today, he practices at Amy Novinski Ballet Studio in South Philly’s BOK Building, which provides Ballerino’s setting: light-gray Marley floor between a wall of mirrors on one side and sixth-floor windows showing the sparkling nighttime city on the other.

 Good feet, hard work